madprops/curls/README.md

 ## Installing

+Create a `virtual env` and install dependencies using `requirements.txt`

 Create a `captcha_key.txt` file inside `/server` and put a secret key for the captcha there.

 The file is read at startup.